 You will need a place name, the latitude and longitude, or any other information that will help to distinguish your area of interest.Learn more:

-A USGS DRG is a scanned image of a U.S. Geological Survey (USGS) topographic map.
+A USGS Digital Raster Graphic (DRG) is a scanned image of a U.S. Geological Survey (USGS) topographic map.
 The term refers to products created in the period 1995-2000 that conform to a specific technical standard.

 Digital Line Graphs (DLG) are an early GIS vector data product.
 The product line has been inactive since the mid 1990s, and has been superceded by more modern GIS datasets.